qmacro/qmacro.github.io/src/posts/2023-02-11-sap-codejam-on-service-integration-with-cap-in-utrecht.md

   - cap
   - utrecht
 ---
-Yesterday I ran an SAP CodeJam in Utrecht, NL on Service Integration with the SAP Cloud Application Programming Model (CAP), and I think it's fair to say it was a great success.
+Yesterday I ran an SAP CodeJam in Utrecht, in The Netherlands, on "Service Integration with the SAP Cloud Application Programming Model" (CAP), and I think it's fair to say it was a great success.

 ## More SAP CodeJams in 2023